Rajpratik71/linux-manPages/grub-mkstandalone.md

 SEE ALSO
        grub-mkimage(1)

-       The full documentation for grub-mkstandalone is maintained as  a  Tex‐ info  manual.
+       The full documentation for grub-mkstandalone is maintained as a Texinfo manual.
 If the info and grub-mkstandalone programs are properly installed at your site, the command

               info grub-mkstandalone

        should give you access to the complete manual.

-grub-mkstandalone (GRUB) 2.02-2uFebruary22019            GRUB-MKSTANDALONE(1)
+grub-mkstandalone (GRUB) 2.02-2ubuntu8.12                                                    February 2019                                                                        GRUB-MKSTANDALONE(1)